Fractured Magic: Egil Interlude III

 Dev bared her teeth into a snarl.
 “You—“

-Dev sighed and straightened in her seat, draping an arm over the back of the booth.
-“What gave me away?” she asked coolly, the slur gone from her words.
+Dev sighed and straightened in her seat, her languid slouch replaced in an instant by cold authority.
+She draped an arm over the back of the booth and asked, “What gave me away?”

 “I can always tell good acting from bad.
 Yours may be good, but it’s still acting.”

-Dev tsked, then smiled.
+Dev smiled.
 It was sharp, predatory, and nothing like the saccharine one from before.
-“Is it so hard to believe I came over simply because I find you attractive?”
+“Is it so hard to believe I came over because I find you attractive?”

-“I'm covered in dirt and blood.
-I haven't slept under a roof in a week, and I’m long overdue for a bath.
-Yes, it's hard to believe.
-Especially when I know for a fact I'm being hunted.”
+“I’m covered in dirt and blood, I haven’t slept under a roof in a week, and I’m long overdue for a bath.
+Yes, it’s hard to believe.
+Especially when I’m being hunted.”

 “By the Enforcers, I presume?”
 Dev asked.
-She said the name so casually, without fear — it was a name sensible people whispered.
-“Aren't you worried I'm with them?”
+She said the name so casually, fearlessly.
+Enforcer was a name sensible people whispered.
+“Aren’t you worried I’m with them?”

 “No,” Egil said.